 While my love for trading cards spread to several different TCG, including Magic: The Gathering & Yugioh, none were more impactful to me, and many other kids around the globe than pokémon.

 As Japan is the birthplace of pokémon (and the fact that I live here now!), I thought it would be a good idea to find the best shops in Tokyo for pokémon cards and attempt to not empty my bank account.
 I don’t have enough to buy most things from the 1st edition base set, but maybe there are a few bits I can pick up!

 So, once you’ve learned my secret to getting dirt-cheap flights to Japan, you’ll be all set to dive head-first into buying Japanese Pokemon cards in Tokyo.
 Strap in, there’s a lot to learn and a load of places to cover!

 Unsure if you’ve budgeted correctly for your trip to Japan?
 I’ve made a Japan trip calculator just for you!

 How NOT to buy Pokémon cards in Tokyo

 Right, I’m making this a big rule at the start of the post so you don’t “accidentally” get carried away with these vending machines when you come to Tokyo!
-They’re literally all over Akihabara, and in most of the shops in Ikebukuro, so you’ll definitely be tempted.
+They’re literally all over Akihabara, just like the retro game stores, and in most of the shops in Ikebukuro, so you’ll definitely be tempted.

 Sure, they can be fun, but you absolutely will spend more money than you want and you almost definitely won’t get that chase card you’re after.
 Do your wallet a favor, and just buy a Japanese Pokémon card from one of the shops below!